The complex interplay between "here and now" and "there and then"

 Seeing the invisible?

-Tomorrow's Newspaper stands as a forward-thinking envisioning technique that harnesses creativity and forward-looking perspectives.
+The Newspaper of Tomorrow stands as a forward-thinking envisioning technique that harnesses creativity and forward-looking perspectives.
 This tool finds application across various realms of urban planning and beyond, sparking innovation, empathy, and scenario crafting skills.
 The primary objective of this tool is to create a vivid and compelling narrative, envisioning the successful realisation of a particular project, initiative or vision as if it has already materialised.
 “This approach encourages individuals or local multi-stakeholder groups to immerse themselves in a future scenario where their envisioned change has come to fruition” maintains Karolina Orcholska, Lead Expert of PUMA, when referencing to the URBACT Local Groups.

 The Newspaper of Tomorrow encourages people to think about possible quotes of citizens too.
 Consider Sonia, who now enjoys her school commute by bus with friends, or Adele, Sonia's mother, who relishes the additional time she has for herself.
-Reflecting on the transformation, 85-year-old Karolina remarks, "We used to dance at funerals, now we dance at the city festival in the streets!"
+Reflecting on the transformation, 85-year-old Karolina remarks, "We used to dance at funerals, now we dance at the city festival in the streets!".
 The headlines and quotes vividly illustrate how the reduction of cars, the creation of sustainable transportation alternatives, reduced pollution and shifts in mobility behaviours have had a positive impact on the mental and physical health and safety of various segments of the population.

 Moving from the present to the future and back

 The ability to shift the focus from the challenges of the "here and now" to envisaging a transformed future serves as a stimulus within the URBACT's integrated and participatory approach.
 It not only triggers introspection regarding the adequacy of problem definition, but also initiates a process of backcasting.
-Increasingly integrated into sustainable urban development, backcasting techniques begin with a future vision and work backward, systematically delineating the conditions, steps, innovations, practices, and policy design and planning details essential for realising a city's long-term goals and ambitions.
+Increasingly integrated into sustainable urban development, backcasting techniques begin with a future vision and work backwards, systematically delineating the conditions, steps, innovations, practices, and policy design and planning details essential for realising a city's long-term goals and ambitions.
 Such exercise came to fruition with the URBACT tools used for the last day of the event, particularly the Integrated Action Plan Canvas.

 Factoring in the human dimension

-Problem Trees and Tomorrow's Newspapers may trigger the action-planning process, representing wide-ranging challenges and approaches to sustainable urban development in a time marked by epochal transitions.
+Problem Trees and Newspapers of Tomorrow may trigger the action-planning process, representing wide-ranging challenges and approaches to sustainable urban development in a time marked by epochal transitions.
 In other words, they mark the tentative initial and final steps of the whole journey, which require continuous review and adjustments of the overall vision and objectives over time.

 When devising integrated and sustainable solutions and strategies, the human factor takes centre stage, encompassing diversity, skills, culture, and perspectives.
 From the initial stages on, stakeholders and collaborative efforts are the cornerstones of success.